 About the Foundation

 The Paul Palank Memorial Foundation was formed to aid abused, neglected and abandoned

 children in Dade and Broward Counties.
 The funding became possible because of the

 States Supreme Court, over the wrongful death of Paul Palank.
 In addition to being a husband

 and devoted father of two small children, Paul was a Sergeant with the Miami Police

 Department, who focused his professional and personal efforts on helping children.
 Sadly, he

 was killed, along with seven others, in a train derailment wherein CSX Railroad was found by a

-with a large financial verdict, Paul's family contributed proceeds of the jury award to the most vulnerable in his community, the children.
+with a large financial verdict, Paul's family contributed proceeds of the jury award to this cause

+commitment to the most vulnerable in his community, the children.

 The Foundation in Review